Chalarangelo/30-seconds-of-code/content/snippets/js/s/iterable-to-array.md

 const nodeArray = [...nodes]; // [ <!DOCTYPE html>, html ]
 ```

-Note that the above example is the basis for the [nodeListToArray snippet](/js/s/node-list-to-array).
+Note that the above example is the basis for the [`NodeList` to array article](/js/s/node-list-to-array).